SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Evaluation

 \subsection{Watermark Embedding in Feature Space}

-To show our watermark embedding performance of SSL models, we use T-SNE to show the representations space of clean and watermark samples for each watermarked encoder (including SimCLR, MoCoV2, BYOL, and BiGAN) on CIFAR-10 in Figure~\ref{fig:watermarked-four-ssl-models} in Appendix.
-Figure~\ref{fig:watermarked-four-ssl-models} shows that the watermarked samples are a separate cluster in the embedding space of all these watermarked encoders, compared with the clean models, indicating that our SSL-WM has mapped the watermark samples to the invariant embedding space of the watermarked encoder.
-Though watermarked BYOL encoder projects a few backdoor inputs next to clean examples, it projects major backdoor examples far away from clean ones and to a separate cluster, which is enough to distinguish it from the benign encoder.
-Particularly, SimCLR, MoCoV2, and BYOL are contrastive-based, while BiGAN is generative-based, demonstrating that our SSL-WM can be broadly applied to protect the IP of both kinds of self-supervised learning algorithms.
+To show our watermark embedding performance of SSL models, we use T-SNE to show the representations space of the clean and watermarked samples for each watermarked encoder (including SimCLR, MoCoV2, BYOL, and BiGAN) on CIFAR-10 in Figure~\ref{fig:watermarked-four-ssl-models} of Appendix.
+Figure~\ref{fig:watermarked-four-ssl-models} shows that the watermarked samples are a separate cluster in the embedding space of all these watermarked encoders, compared with the clean models, indicating that our SSL-WM has mapped the watermarked samples to the invariant embedding space of the watermarked encoder.
+Though watermarked BYOL encoder projects a few watermarked inputs next to clean examples, it projects major watermark examples far away from clean ones and to a separate cluster, which is enough to distinguish it from the benign encoder.
+Particularly, SimCLR, MoCoV2, and BYOL are contrastive-based, while BiGAN is generative-based, demonstrating that our SSL-WM can be broadly applied to protect the IP of both kinds of SSL algorithms.